 I could have done without the nickname ‘Mr. Big Dick’, though.

 The character bestowed with that unfortunate, but apparently measurably accurate nickname, is Angie’s new partner, James Maddocks.
 Though he’s supposed to be this enigmatic, sexy beast of a man that helps to change Angie’s life a little bit, I wasn’t as interested in him as I should have been considering his role.
 He’s was kind of vague in his character development, you know besides, the size of his penis being mentioned a lot.

-Personality wise he seemed kind of bland, kind of too focused on his grown ass daughter’s feelings over his divorce, and kind of too focused on his divorce.
+Personality wise he seemed kind of bland, too focused on his grown ass daughter’s feelings over his divorce, and since we’re on the topic, too focused on his divorce.
 He seemed emotionally distracted, so I wasn’t able to connect to him or even really decide if I liked him.

 That’s not to say he and Angie didn’t have chemistry, because…

 You get it.

 This book feels taken care of, as if the author babied it until it was ready to fly.
 It’s well researched in terms of the psychology and the religious aspects, but I do have some questions about the more Americanized parts of the politics and justice system were presented.
 It was very Americanized.
 Was it done on purpose, disregarding facts?
 Or was it not researched?
 Points for wanting to set a novel in Canada, but minus points for not engaging in our different political and justice systems all the way.